woocommerce/woocommerce/docs/extension-development/adding-actions-and-filters.md

 Note that lifecycle hooks primarily exist to let other systems observe, rather than to modify the result.
 Of course, this does not stop the function author from additionally providing a filter hook that serves this function.

-For example, noting that it is the process of fetching the promotions which we view as the “lifecycle event”, and not the function itself:
+For example, noting that it is the process of fetching the promotions which we view as the "lifecycle event", and not the function itself:

 ```php
 function woocommerce_get_current_promotions( ...$args ) {